-- Students as partners in their learning experience - Students at core of review and enhancement activity - Student Voice Every student, every place, every level - Effective and robust student representation - Responsiveness to student feedback - 29.
-In completing this section, institutions should identify key areas of strength or areas for enhancement or development that focus on developing student partnership (at local and strategic levels) and promoting student engagement, including student representation and responding to the student voice. - 30.
-In evaluating 'Student engagement and partnership', institutions should utilise the Student Partnership ambition statement and features and the Student Learning Experience (in particular the outcomes of discussions with students based on the reflective questions that relate to 'Student Partnership' building block) to inform their reflections. - 31.
-Where the outcomes of student engagement (e.g., themes arising from student voice mechanisms, including internal and external surveys) have informed changes to other principles (e.g., learning, teaching and assessment or supporting student success), this should be covered under those principles to avoid duplication. - 32.
+- Students as partners in their learning experience. - Students at core of review and enhancement activity. - Student voice every student, every place, every level. - Effective and robust student representation. - Responsiveness to student feedback. - 28.
+In completing this section, institutions should identify key areas of strength or areas for enhancement or development that focus on developing student partnership (at local and strategic levels) and promoting student engagement, including student representation and responding to the student voice. - 29.
+In evaluating 'Student engagement and partnership', institutions should utilise Scotland's Ambition for Student Partnership and the Student Learning Experience (in particular the outcomes of discussions with students based on the reflective questions that relate to 'Student Partnership' building block) to inform their reflections. - 30.
+Where the outcomes of student engagement (e.g., themes arising from student voice mechanisms, including internal and external surveys) have informed changes to other principles (e.g., learning, teaching and assessment or supporting student success), this should be covered under those principles to avoid duplication. - 31.
 Institutions should include a high-level narrative, evaluating any key changes (or ongoing trends that need to be addressed) in their internal and/or external student surveys e.g., National Student Survey (NSS) and/or Student Support and Engagement Survey (SSES) outcomes, compared to the previous year.
-Where institutions participate in the Post-Graduate Taught Experience (PTES) and Post-Graduate Research Experience Survey

-(PRES), these should be included too.
+Where institutions participate in the Post-Graduate Taught Experience (PTES) and Post-Graduate Research Experience Survey (PRES), these should be included too.
+Key outcomes and overall trends, could include: